 - Contacting retirement plans that serve as the custodian for any retirement accounts or IRAs

 - Making necessary payments such as mortgage and insurance payments

-- Understand and gather life insurance policies
+- Understanding and gathering life insurance policies

-Inventory All Assets and Handle Debts
+Inventory All Assets and Administer Debts

 Who Is Responsible for a Deceased Person's Debts?

 As explained above, a person's debts are paid from their estate after they die.
 Relatives or beneficiaries are usually not responsible for paying the deceased person's debts.

 However, a relative or beneficiary could be responsible for repaying the debt if they:

 - Owned part of the debt

 For example, credit card debt belongs to the account holder.
 The co-signer or other account holder would have to pay the debt if: